 Ingredients Serves: 6

 - Finely chop the shallot.

 - Mix together the shallot, bonito/tuna, mayonnaise and lemon juice in a bowl using a fork.

 - Drain the piquillo peppers and stuff them with the mixture using a teaspoon.
 Use the end of the teaspoon to push the bonito down to the very end of the piquillo pepper.

-- Present the stuffed peppers on crusty bread, secured with a bamboo looped skewer.
+- Present the stuffed peppers on crusty bread (or toasted gluten free bread), secured with a bamboo looped skewer.